nucleosinc/l4a-ebook-catalog-react-native/README.md

-# Ebook Reader Native Android
+# Ebook Reader React Native Android

 A content management tool for ebooks using React-Native and Couchbase Lite based on the starter kit [here](https://github.com/couchbaselabs/reactnative-starter-kit).